$2$-representation infinite algebras from non-abelian subgroups of $\operatorname{SL}_3$. Part II: Central extensions and exceptionals: Preliminaries

 \subsection{Higher representation infinite algebras}

 We begin by recalling the parts of higher Auslander-Reiten theory (henceforth higher AR-theory) as they pertain to this article.
 This is the same summary as can be found in \cite{DramburgGasanova3}.
-Let $\Lambda$ be a finite dimensional $\Bbbk$-algebra of finite global dimension $d \geq 1$.
+Let $\Lambda$ be a finite dimensional $\Bbbk$-algebra of finite global dimension $d \geq 1$, and denote by $D = \operatorname{Hom}_\Bbbk(-,\Bbbk)$ the standard vector space duality.
 The following functors play a central role in higher AR-theory:

 is the \emph{derived Nakayama functor} on the bounded derived category of finitely generated $\Lambda$-modules, and its quasi-inverse is

 The \emph{derived higher Auslander-Reiten translation} is the autoequivalence